zsikkink/MDPoker/README.md

-# Poker Equity Calculator Integration
+# MDPoker Equity Calculator Integration

-This integration provides a lightweight solution to use the JavaScript-based equity calculator from your Python MDPoker project without the overhead of starting a new Node.js process for each calculation.
+This integration provides a lightweight solution to use the JavaScript-based equity calculator from your Python MDPoker project, allowing accurate poker equity calculations to be used in your MDP simulation environment.

 ## How It Works

-1. A persistent Node.js Express server exposes the `calculatePlayerEquity` function from `equity_calculator.mjs` as a REST API endpoint.
+1. A persistent Node.js Express server directly imports and uses the `calculatePlayerEquity` function from `src/simulation/equity_calculator.mjs` as a REST API endpoint.
-2. A Python client sends HTTP requests to this service when equity calculations are needed.
+2. The Python `PreflopEnv` class uses the `equity_client.py` module to communicate with this service for equity calculations.
-3. The Node.js service performs the calculations using the JavaScript library and returns the results.
+3. This provides accurate equity calculations for the reward function and winner determination.

 ## Benefits

-- **Efficiency**: Eliminates Node.js startup time for each calculation by keeping the service running
+- **Efficiency**: The Express server remains running, eliminating Node.js startup time for each calculation
+- **Accuracy**: Uses the powerful JavaScript poker-odds-calculator library for precise equity calculations
-- **Simplicity**: Clean separation between JavaScript and Python code
+- **Modularity**: Clean separation between JavaScript calculation engine and Python simulation
-- **Performance**: Local HTTP requests have minimal overhead compared to process spawning
+- **Graceful Fallback**: Falls back to simpler equity estimations if the service is unavailable

 ## Setup Instructions

 ### Prerequisites

-- Node.js (v14+) and npm installed
+- Node.js (v16+) and npm installed
 - Python 3.x with pip
 - Your conda environment "Poker" activated